+- Key theme Governance and Leadership.

-Objective Corporate capacity.
+- Objective Corporate capacity.

-Strategic initiative Demonstrate accountability through robust reporting.
+- Strategic initiative Demonstrate accountability through robust reporting.

-Current financial year impact
+- Policy Not applicable.

 Future financial year impact

 The documents that have been executed by affixing the Common Seal of the City of Joondalup are submitted to Council for information (Attachment 1 refers).